-Author has written 92 stories for Supernatural, Hobbit, Ranger's Apprentice, White Collar, Harry Potter, Once Upon a Time, Star Wars Rebels, Naruto, Batman, Star Wars, Zootopia, and X-Men: The Movie.
+Author has written 80 stories for Hobbit, Ranger's Apprentice, White Collar, Harry Potter, Star Wars Rebels, Naruto, Batman, Star Wars, Zootopia, and X-Men: The Movie.

 Order of the Never Alone series:

 4) Carbon (Can be read directly after Never Alone, but Renewal and Falling provide valuable backstory on how the Ghost crew - and Ezra especially - has changed over time.)

 6) Courage (Can be read directly after Carbon, but includes heavy references to Visions.)

 So I watched the recent Star Wars: Rebels trailer and I feel like I somehow predicted half the series?
 0_o

 I rarely take commissions, but sometimes I do take prompts.
 One category I've stopped writing for is Doctor Who.
 True, my first story for that category was barely getting off the ground, but the writing for it was complete and I would have enjoyed finishing it.
 I took it down because I realized how much a fictional Time Lord was behaving like a glowing savior in my mind.
 There is only one Savior in my life, and one God ruling over time.
 I finally kicked myself out of the blue box and found my way back to earth.
 Some shows are magnificent and awesome, but compared to the Lord that I serve they don't deserve to be glorified.

 A good fanfiction author will tell you, “Don’t write for the sake of reviews.
 If you’re going to post a story, do it because you love writing.”